ryukwahbi/ChickCareApp/README.md

-# ChickCare-Thesis
-A mobile application for detecting Infectious Bronchitis in chickens using Convolutional Neural Networks (CNN), aimed at assisting farmers to prevent the outbreaks of the disease.
+A mobile application for detecting Infectious Bronchitis in chickens using Convolutional Neural Networks (CNN), aimed at assisting farmers to prevent the outbreaks of the disease. 🐔